vlazzarini/MUSICV/README.md

 $ make
 ```

-and your version MUSIC V will be built.
+and your version of MUSIC V will be built.

 Running
 --------